mredar/ucldc_collection_registry_client/README.md

 This is a manager for creating jobs in the various processing queues for the UCLDC.

+TODO: This might be good to fold into avram, make testing easier and is totally dependent on it.
 # License

 Copyright © 2013, Regents of the University of California